bojanmilevski/gex/README.md

 An `ex`tension installer for `Ge`cko browsers.
 I created this extension to further simplify and automate a system (re)install.
 Currently only tested on `Linux`.

+## THIS PROGRAM IS IN VERY EARLY STAGES AND SHOULD NOT BE USED IN PRODUCTION

 ## FUNCTIONALITY

 At first, `gex` finds your browser's data path, where all user data is stored.
 This is achieved by